jackyzha0/quartz/content/notes/ethics-essay.md

+# Misinformation and the Wellington Protests
+Jet Hughes 9474308

 # Intro
 As members of society, we must consider the ethical implications of our actions and inactions.
 This extends to our private lives, and our work.
 As members of the IT profession, we have an obligation to adhere to certain standards.
 These have been collated and formalised into the ACM Code of Ethics [^0].
 This Code "expresses the conscience of the profession", putting human well-being as the main focus.
 Although it provides a guideline for us to follow, it is not specific to everyone and should merely act as a foundation for individuals, businesses, and governments to build upon.